-- Small group or individual work which will focus on the areas where the child has gaps in learning. - Interventions are led and monitored by a Teacher and may be carried out by that Teacher or Teaching Assistant. - The interventions have been identified by the Class Teacher, SENDCO or outside agencies such as the LSAT (Learning Support Advisory Teacher), OT (Occupational Therapists) or a SALT (Speech and Language Therapist).
+- Small group or individual work which will focus on the areas where the child has gaps in learning. - Interventions are led and monitored by the SENDCO and are delivered by Teaching Assistants who have had the relevant training. - The interventions have been identified by the Senior Leadership Team, SENDCO or outside agencies such as the LSAT (Learning Support Advisory Teacher), OT (Occupational Therapists) or a SALT (Speech and Language Therapist).

-Following the 6-weekly pupil progress meetings, it is the SENDCO's role to decide which interventions will be run in each phase for the next half term.
+At the end of each term, it is the Senior Leadership Team and SENDCO's role to decide which interventions will be run in each phase for the next half term.
 The interventions will be selected depending on the needs of the children with SEND in that phase at that time.
 In some cases, it may be felt appropriate for children to take part in an intervention which is running in a different year group.
 In this event, such a decision will be discussed with parents.
 The school offers a wide range of interventions, for which teaching assistants and teachers are appropriately trained.
 Some of these are brought as intervention packages (produced nationally), whilst others are bespoke interventions, which have been developed in-house to meet the needs of a particular group of children.
-If an appropriate intervention is not available, staff will often develop their own.